TestGorilla LogoTestGorilla Logo

 Google Docs vs. Word – which one do you prefer?
 At one time, MS Word was really the only good word processor in town, and nearly everyone used it.
 However, Google threw a spanner in Microsoft’s works when it launched Google Docs.

-Google Docs has nearly 25 million users worldwide, and this number continues to grow.
+Google Docs has around 25 million users worldwide, and this number continues to grow.
 Businesses choose to use Google Docs for many reasons, and we’re going to look at Google Docs vs. Word to show you where the Docs advantage lies.

 We’re also going to show you how to use our Google Docs test as part of a pre-employment assessment to quickly and effectively find candidates with strong word processing skills.